- Division Offices

 - Human Subjects Research - In light of COVID-19 health concerns, researchers should modify research protocols to increase social distance and protect participant health.
-In-person interventions must cease to protect research participants and researchers.
 See FAQs at https://research.okstate.edu/compliance/irb/irb-covid-19.html Federal regulation and OSU policy allow immediate protocol changes to eliminate hazards to human subjects (see SOP RR405).
 For studies approved at the Expedited or Full Board level, a modification should be submitted to the IRB in a timely manner after implementation.
 Exempt studies do not require a modification submission for protocol changes that reduce risks to subjects.

 - Radiation Safety – Notify the Radiation Safety Officer at 405-744-7890 or at email@example.com if monthly lab swipes will be missed due to self-imposed quarantines or other COVID-19 related issues.

 - Protocol review and services will continue normal operations via the use of electronic compliance systems such as IRBManager.
 Compliance staff will be available by phone and email, even if working remotely.
-Routine inspections of laboratories and equipment may be rescheduled to a later date.
+Routine inspections of laboratories and equipment may be delayed.
 As needed, Compliance Committee meetings will take place via synchronous systems such as video conference and conference call.

 - The directory for University Research Compliance personnel is available at: https://research.okstate.edu/compliance/urc-staff-contacts.html